austingray/reaxpress/README.md

 'remove' does the inverse.

 'forget' will unregister the route with the skeleton.json file.
 This means it can no longer be removed using the cli tool and all generated changes must be manually removed.

+In the future, I may force manual removal of modified boilerplate files to not erase any customizations by accident.
+This depends on what direction and added functionality the CLI tool may get.

 There is one protected route, 'index' which cannot be added/deleted.